tokio-rs/tokio/README.md

 ## Supported Rust Versions

-Tokio is built against the latest stable release.
-The minimum supported version is 1.46.
-The current Tokio version is not guaranteed to build on Rust versions earlier than the minimum supported version.
+Tokio will keep a rolling MSRV (minimum supported rust version) policy of **at least** 6 months.
+When increasing the MSRV, the new Rust version must have been released at least six months ago.
+The current MSRV is 1.49.0.

 ## Release schedule